DETAILED ACTION

 The rationale to support a conclusion that the claim would have been obvious is that a particular known technique was recognized as part of the ordinary capabilities of one skilled in the art.
 One of ordinary skill in the art would have been capable of applying this known technique to a known device that was ready for improvement and the results would have been predictable to one of ordinary skill in the art.

-Regarding claim 28, Lee teaches the display of claim 26, the plurality of lines (VL, Fig 5), the second area (A2), and the color filter (230).
+Regarding claim 28, the combination of Lee and Choi discloses the display of claim 26.
+Lee teaches the plurality of lines (VL, Fig 5), the second area (A2), and the color filter (230).

 However, Huang teaches wherein the plurality of lines further include a line (DL, Fig 4; please see annotated figure below) disposed in (shown in) the second area, and the color filter partially overlaps (shown partially overlapping) the line (DL) disposed in (shown in) the second area.